CloudWithChris/cloudwithchris.com/content/blog/githubactions-testsummary-go/index.md

 go install github.com/jstemmer/go-junit-report@latest
 ```

 Great, you now have the go-junit-report library installed.
-Next up, you'll need to pipe the output of your ``go test`` command into the ``go-junit-report`` library.
+Next up, you'll need to pipe the output of the ``go test`` command into the ``go-junit-report`` library.

 ```bash
 go test -v 2>&1 ./... | go-junit-report -set-exit-code > report.xml
 ```

 Let's break that line down a little further.
-Let's first look at the ``go test -v 2>&1 ./...``.
+Let's first look at the ``go test -v 2>&1 ./...`` portion of the command.

 First up, we're running the ``go test`` command.
 This will run all of the tests in the current directory.
 The ``-v`` flag will output the test output in a verbose format.

 The 2>&1 is a redirection operator.
 This is used to redirect the standard error to the standard output.
-This is typically useful when you want to capture the output of a command and then redirect it to a file.
+The redirection operator is useful when you want to capture the output of a command and then redirect it to a file, or some other output.

 Finally, the ./... is a wildcard.
 This is used to indicate that you want to run all of the tests in the current directory.